Kingsbridge Estuary

 The estuary is an extreme example of a ria or drowned river valley caused by rising sea levels rather than a true estuary.
 Prior to the sea level rise at the end of the last glacial period, it was the valley of a river.
-Its size is disproportionate to the size of the small streams which flow into it.
+Its size is disproportionate to the size of the small streams that flow into it.

-In February 1987 the estuary was designated a Site of Special Scientific Interest.
+In February 1987, the estuary was designated a Site of Special Scientific Interest.
 It is a Local Nature Reserve and lies within the South Devon Area of Outstanding Natural Beauty (AONB).